CHAPTER 10 MARKETING ON SOCIAL MEDIA

 As with a lot of academic research, I'm not overly convinced by the depth of the research - but Social media scatters your brain, and then you buy stuff you don't need offers a different take on social media use.
 Perhaps this research explains why marketers advertise on social media platforms?

-EXERCISE Consider TikTok food tourists leave a bitter taste in Amsterdam from a business context.
-I'll start the discussion by saying that I would - probably - be in the target market for some of these businesses [I've spent quiet a lot of money in and around the De 9 Straatjes] ... but crowds of folk taking photos would put me off.
+EXERCISE: Consider TikTok food tourists leave a bitter taste in Amsterdam from a business context.
+I'll start the discussion by saying that I would - probably - be in the target market for some of these businesses [I've spent quite a lot of money in and around the De 9 Straatjes] ... but crowds of folk taking photos would put me off.
 There's plenty of other places nearby to spend money.

 SNIPPET *page 310* All your eggs in one basket.